OscarMelin/ID2206/dictionary.md

 Proportional-share is based around a simple concept: instead of optimizing for turnaround or response time, a scheduler might instead try to guarantee that each job obtain a certain percentage of CPU time.
+Two main concepts:

+####Lottery scheduling and Stride scheduling

+Lottery uses randomness in a clever way to achieve proportional share; stride does so deterministically.

 ##Virtual memory